Friends of The Museum of Somerset (FOTMOS)

 NB: FOTMOS in no way endorses any of the advertisers

-The Friends meet regularly throughout the year to enjoy illustrated talks, outings and social events as well as working on specific projects.
+The Friends meet regularly throughout the summer to enjoy illustrated talks, outings and social events as well as working on specific projects.
 Members receive a regular newsletter.
+During the winter talks are held on-line via “Zoom”

 Our aims are to: